Kotlin/dataframe/docs/StardustDocs/topics/createDataFrame.md

 ### from objects

-To create `DataFrame` from list of any objects use `createDataFrame`:
+To create `DataFrame` from list of any objects use `createDataFrame` extension available for any `Iterable`:

 <!---FUN createDataFrameFromObject-->